 In Indiana, the Office of Judicial Administration is responsible for administering an electronic system for receiving information about individuals prohibited from possessing a firearm and transmitting this information to NICS.2 A court must transmit information to the Office of Judicial Administration for transmission to NICS whenever it finds that a person is:

 - “Mentally ill and either dangerous or gravely disabled” (necessitating either inpatient or outpatient treatment);3

 - Not responsible for a crime by reason of insanity;4

 - Guilty of a crime but mentally ill;5 or

 - Not competent to understand criminal proceedings against him- or herself.6

-In addition, the Department of Corrections must transmit information to the Division for transmission to NICS whenever it “involuntarily transfers” a criminal to the Division of Mental Health and Addiction.7
+In addition, the Department of Corrections must transmit information to the Office of Judicial Administration for transmission to NICS whenever it “involuntarily transfers” a criminal to the Division of Mental Health and Addiction.7

-Lastly, the court or Department of Correction must transmit information to the Department of State Court Administration for transmission to NICS regarding previously-committed individuals whose firearms eligibility has been restored.8
+Lastly, the court or Department of Correction must transmit information to the Office of Judicial Administration for transmission to NICS regarding previously-committed individuals whose firearms eligibility has been restored.8